MikeDev96/lucille-bot/README.md

 # Lucille Bot

+This is a quick and easy quide to get Lucille up and running ready for development!

+## Bot creation
+You can create a discord bot at [this url](https://discord.com/developers/applications/)

+Make sure you copy the bot token before it disapppears

+When initially creating your bot, ensure that your bot has the approriate gateway intents, such as the "Message Content Intent" to read Discord messages

+---

 ## How to set up a development environment
-This is a quick and easy quide to get Lucille up and running ready for development!
 ### Prerequisites
 - **Windows Build Tools**
 Lucille uses SQLite which requires WBT.